Elder Abuse Services, Inc.

 SECTION 4.
 QUALIFICATION, ELECTION, AND TERM OF OFFICE

-Any member of EASI may serve as a Director of this corporation after attending at least three general membership meetings and completing EASI’s 20 hour training course within their first year.
+Any member of EASI may serve as a Director of this corporation after attending at least three general membership meetings and completing EASI’s 20-hour training course within their first year.
 Directors shall be elected by the Board of Directors, at any time, and each Director shall hold office until he or she resigns, is removed, or is otherwise disqualified to serve, or until his or her successor shall be qualified and elected.
-Each Director shall hold office until the next annual meeting for election of the Board of Directors as specified in these bylaws, and until his or her successor is elected and qualifies.
+Each Director shall hold office until the next annual meeting for the election of the Board of Directors as specified in these bylaws, and until his or her successor is elected and qualifies.

 SECTION 5.
 EXECUTIVE OFFICERS

-The Executive Officers of the corporation shall be the President, the Vice President, the Secretary, and the Treasurer.
+The Executive Officers of the corporation shall be the President, the Vice Presidents, the Secretary, and the Treasurer.
 The corporation may also have, as determined by the Board of Directors, a President Emeritus, one or more Vice Presidents, or other Officers as needed.
 Any number of offices may be held by the same person at the same time, except that neither the Secretary nor the Treasurer may serve as the President or chairperson of the Board.

 SECTION 6.
 DUTIES OF PRESIDENT

-The President shall be the Chief Executive Officer of the corporation and shall be subject to the control of the Board of Directors, supervise and control the affairs of the corporation and the activities of all the Directors, Executive Officers and Staff.
+The President shall be the Chief Executive Officer of the corporation and shall be subject to the control of the Board of Directors, supervise and control the affairs of the corporation and the activities of all the Directors, Executive Officers, and Staff.
 He or she shall perform all duties incident to his or her office and such other duties as may be required by law, by the articles of incorporation of this corporation, or by these bylaws, or which may be prescribed from time to time by the Board of Directors.
 Unless another person is specifically appointed as chairperson of the Board of Directors, he or she shall preside at all meetings of the Board of Directors.
 If applicable, the President shall preside at all meetings of the members.
 Except as otherwise expressly provided by law, by the articles of incorporation, or by these bylaws, he or she shall, in the name of the corporation, execute such deeds, mortgages, bonds, contracts, checks, or other instruments which may from time to time be authorized by the Board of Directors.

 SECTION 7.
 DUTIES OF VICE PRESIDENT(s)